A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: NUMERICAL EXPERIMENTS

-We first investigate the performance of UDNAs with different approximations to Hessian inverse, namely different $\m{H}_i^t$s.
-Based on the proposed techniques in Section 2.3, four variants of UDNA are obtained and represented as UDNA($j$), $j=1,2,3,4$. \begin{itemize} \item UDNA(1) implements the memoryless SR1 update.
-Its detailed procedure is given in Algorithm~\ref{UDNA1} (Appendix B). \item UDNA(2) corresponds to the memoryless BFGS method, outlined in Algorithm \ref{UDNA2} (Appendix B). \item UDNA(3) and UDNA(4) represent Dai-Kou type and Hager-Zhang type corrected quasi-Newton methods, respectively.
-Both procedures are summarized in Algorithm~\ref{UDNA3} (Appendix B). \end{itemize} For datasets \textbf{mushrooms}(\textbf{ijcnn1};\textbf{w8a};\textbf{a9a};\textbf{colon-cancer};\textbf{duke breast-cancer}), algorithm parameters are set as follows their better performance.
-We set \begin{itemize} \item $\alpha=0.12(0.24;0.21;0.16;0.038;0.022)$, $\bar{l}=10^{-6}$, and $\bar{u}=10^6$ in UDNA(1); \item $\alpha=0.22(0.32;0.26;0.34;0.14;0.2)$, $\varrho=0.05(0.05;0.01;0.01;0.3;0.5)$, $l=10^{-6}$, and $u=10^6$ in UDNA(2); \item $\alpha=0.09(0.14;0.11;0.11;0.013;0.0072)$, $\lambda=0.7(0.8;0.8;0.8;0.7;0.7)$ and $\hat{L}=1(1;3;2;4;4)$ in UDNA(3); \item $\alpha=0.05(0.09;0.06;0.07;0.009;0.0046)$, $\lambda=0.7(0.8;0.8;1.1;0.8;0.8)$ and $\hat{L}=2(1;1;2;3;3)$ in UDNA(4). \end{itemize} Fig.~\ref{noncovex_UDNA} shows the decreasing curves of optimality error versus communication for UDNAs on the different datasets.
+We first investigate the performance of UDOA with different approximations to Hessian inverse, namely different $\m{H}_i^t$s.
+Based on the proposed techniques in Section 2.3, four variants of UDOA are obtained and represented as UDOA($j$), $j=1,2,3,4$. \begin{itemize} \item UDOA(1) implements the memoryless SR1 update.
+Its detailed procedure is given in Algorithm~\ref{UDOA1} (see Appendix B). \item UDOA(2) corresponds to the memoryless BFGS method, outlined in Algorithm \ref{UDOA2} (see Appendix B). \item UDOA(3) and UDOA(4) represent Dai-Kou type and Hager-Zhang type corrected quasi-Newton methods, respectively.
+Both procedures are summarized in Algorithm~\ref{UDOA3} (see Appendix B). \end{itemize} For datasets \textbf{mushrooms}(\textbf{ijcnn1};\textbf{w8a};\textbf{a9a};\textbf{colon-cancer};\textbf{duke breast-cancer}), the following parameters are set, respectively, according to their better performance: \begin{itemize} \item $\alpha=0.12(0.24;0.21;0.16;0.038;0.022)$, $l=10^{-6}$, and $u=10^6$ in UDOA(1); \item $\alpha=0.22(0.32;0.26;0.34;0.14;0.2)$, $\varrho=0.05(0.05;0.01;0.01;0.3;0.5)$, $l=10^{-6}$, and $u=10^6$ in UDOA(2); \item $\alpha=0.09(0.14;0.11;0.11;0.013;0.0072)$, $\lambda=0.7(0.8;0.8;0.8;0.7;0.7)$ and $\hat{L}=1(1;3;2;4;4)$ in UDOA(3); \item $\alpha=0.05(0.09;0.06;0.07;0.009;0.0046)$, $\lambda=0.7(0.8;0.8;1.1;0.8;0.8)$ and $\hat{L}=2(1;1;2;3;3)$ in UDOA(4). \end{itemize} Fig.~\ref{nonconvex_UDOA} shows the curves of optimality error versus communication volume on the different datasets.
+Here, it is important to highlight that the communication and computational overheads per iteration remain largely consistent among these UDOA variants.
 The performance of these algorithms is significantly different.
-UNDA(2) converges fastest on the datasets with a large number of samples while UNDA(3) wins on datasets with high feature dimensionality.
-Therefore, we summarize the rankings and average performance of UDNAs across the six datasets in Table \ref{table3}.
-UNDA(2) and UNDA(1) respectively performs best and worst.
-Hence, we take UDNA(1) and UDNA(2) as default of UDNA in the following numerical comparisons with other algorithms.
+UDOA(2) converges fastest on the datasets with a large number of samples, while UDOA(3) wins on datasets with high feature dimensionality.
+The rankings of different algorithms are given in Table \ref{table3}, which shows UDOA(2) and UDOA(1) perform on average the best and worst, respectively.
+Hence, we use UDOA(1) and UDOA(2) in the following numerical comparisons with other algorithms.